Distance cycled …… 69.2 miles

-They have already got into a really good morning routine, with each having their own job.
-This means that they’re able to break camp, do the necessary shopping and repack the bikes much faster than they had thought.
+They have already got into a really good morning routine, with each having their own job, which means that they’re able to break camp, do the necessary shopping and repack the bikes much faster than they had thought possible.

-There was one moment when they thought Tom’s neck was starting to catch in the sun, despite the sun-cream that had been applied before leaving.
-The only thing they could lay their hands in a hurry was the Factor 30 lip salve, so Tom was duly plastered with that, before they realised that he wasn’t actually burning, it was just the tinted lenses in their glasses that made it look that way!
+At one point they thought Tom’s neck was starting to catch in the sun, despite the sun-cream that had been applied before leaving, and the last thing they needed was for one of them to get burnt.
+The only thing they could lay their hands in a hurry was the Factor 30 lip salve, they had in one of the front-carriers, so Tom was duly plastered with it, turning his neck white.
+It was only then that they realised he wasn’t actually burning, it was just the tinted lenses in their glasses that made it look that way!

-At least they now have sorted out the water they need each day, making sure they always carry enough with them.
-This means that they’re carrying a total of 9 litres across the three bikes, but at least they are no longer getting dehydrated!
+With these high temperatures, I’m so relieved that they have sorted out how much water they need each day, and after the first day’s detour to find additional bottles, they are making sure they always carry enough with them.
+This means that they’re now starting each day carrying a total of 9 litres across the three bikes.
+It’s a lot of additional weight, on the bikes that are already heavily laden, but at least they are no longer getting dehydrated!

-After lunch the lovely Tarmac trail continued for a while, before reverting to a rutted, rough dirt track, more akin to a Mountain Bike trail than a multi-purpose route, so the last 16 miles of the day was bone-shaking & teeth-rattling to say the least, such a shame after having had such a great riding surface in the morning.
+After lunch the lovely Tarmac trail continued for a while, before reverting to a rutted, rough dirt track, more akin to a Mountain Bike trail than a multi-purpose route, so the last 16 miles of the day was bone-shaking & teeth-rattling to say the least, increasing the anxiety that the wheels may not survive the day.
+It was such a shame after they had enjoyed such a great riding surface in the morning.

-The rough tracks are certainly taking their toll on the bikes and the boys both mentally & physically – especially Tom whose ‘repairing’ dislocated shoulder was slightly sore this evening.
-As such they’ve decided to look at the maps tonight to see if they can find a quiet road route for tomorrow, just to give them all a break from the pot-holes.
+The rough tracks are certainly taking their toll on the bikes and the boys, both mentally & physically – especially Tom whose ‘repairing’ dislocated shoulder was slightly sore this evening, which is rather a worry.
+As such they’ve decided to look at the maps over supper tonight to see if they can find a quiet road route for tomorrow, just to give them all a break from the pot-holes.